Does Romania need direct flights from Bucharest to Beijing?

 At the moment, TAROM does not have long-haul aircraft and will need support, especially financial support, if it wants to purchase aircraft capable of operating the Bucharest-Beijing route.
 But I don't think this will happen too soon.
 TAROM is not in a very good period from an economic point of view or at a management level.
 Several members of the TAROM Board of Directors they came in with malicious statements to Christian Heinzmann, private CEO of the airline, perhaps one of the few people who did something for TAROM.

-Dan Pascariu, the president of the Board of Directors of Tarom, is more pessimistic and declared: “How high can the frequency of Bucharest-Beijing flights be so that the planes are full and can be profitable?
-Because if they are weekly, with the crew staying there for a week, the costs increase so much that in the end such a flight can become unprofitable". (source: obiectiv.info)
+Dan Pascariu, the chairman of Tarom's Board of Directors, is more pessimistic and said: "How high can the frequency of Bucharest-Beijing flights be so that the planes are full and can be profitable?
+Because if they are weekly, with the crew staying there for a week, the costs increase so much that in the end such a flight can become unprofitable„. (source: obiectiv.info)

 I would like to contradict Mr. Pascariu and say that Bucharest - Beijing flights can be operated with the same aircraft and the same crew even once a week, but with a break of up to 48 hours between Bucharest - Beijing flights. and Beijing - Bucharest.
 The aircraft could leave Bucharest on a Tuesday and return on Thursday, for example.
 Why should the crew stay in Beijing for a week?
 I think two flights a week would work.
 And I don't think accommodation would be such a big deal compared to the profitability of the race.